jacobbergdahl/limopola/README.md

 ## Screenshots

-These are example screenshots of the application taken on 2023-10-11.
+These are example screenshots of the application.

 ### Chat UI